teamest-au/models/README.md

-# models
+# Models

-Common models used throughout the vcalendars projects
+Common typescript models used throughout the teamest projects